MobileFirst-Platform-Developer-Center/DevCenter/tutorials/it/foundation/8.0/installation-configuration/production/server-configuration/index.md

 {: #configuring-multiple-runtimes }
 You can configure {{ site.data.keys.mf_server }} with multiple runtimes, creating a visual differentiation between application "types" in the {{ site.data.keys.mf_console }}.

-> **Note:** multiple runtimes are not supported in a Mobile Foundation server instance created by the Mobile Foundation Bluemix service.
-In the Bluemix service, you must create multiple service instances instead.
+> **Note:** multiple runtimes are not supported in a Mobile Foundation server instance created by the Mobile Foundation IBM Cloud service.
+In the IBM Cloud service, you must create multiple service instances instead.

 #### Jump to
 {: #jump-to-1 }